robin-sevelin/match-my-career/scrum_cermonies/2023-09-21/DailyStandup.md

 ### Daily standup

-Today Emilia and Robin resolved and merged yesterday's pull requests.
-Afterwards the team went trough the application logic together as well as creating new issues to improve the application performace.
-The group will keep in contact with updates thorugh Teams since Filip couldn't attend the daily meeting.
+Today we had our retro, we have a test on React today and we will continue to work on our appliaction in the afternoon.
+We will keep in touch on Teams.

 ### Filip